arianaDaboc/smart-pet-feeder/README.md

 # smart-pet-feeder
 The Smart Pet Feeder is an Arduino-based project designed to automatically feed pets in a controlled and intelligent way.
 The system combines sensors, manual controls, and Bluetooth connectivity to ensure pets are fed accurately and safely, even when the owner is not at home.
+A servo motor controls the lid of the feeder, opening and closing to dispense food.
+A weight sensor monitors the amount of food in the bowl, and the lid automatically closes once 15 grams are detected.
+The LCD display alternates between Standby and Feeding modes depending on the current state of the lid.
+LEDs and a buzzer provide visual and audio feedback, while a temperature and humidity sensor monitors environmental conditions.
+The Smart Pet Feeder is designed to be reliable, easy to use, and expandable with future features such as scheduling, camera integration, or cloud monitoring.